JiyoonJeong-Archive/JiyoonJeong-Archive/_tabs/about.md

 ---
 Hello, I'm Jiyoon.

-I am interested in **how people effectively process incoming sensory information through attention**.
+I am interested in _how people effectively process incoming sensory information through attention_.

-My research aims to study its neural mechanisms using EEG and artificial neural networks.
+My research aims to study its neural mechanisms using _EEG_ and _artificial neural networks_.

 I'm currently studying at University of Toronto as a Ph.D. candidate in Psychology.
 I received my B.S. and M.S. in Psychology and a B.E. in Computer Science from Korea University.

 <br/>